top of page

-Reading medication ingredients is over whelming but with practice you can easily pick up on any potential problem ingredients when following the RPAH (Royal Prince Alfred Hospital) or FAILSAFE elimination diet.
+Reading medication ingredients is over whelming but with practice you can easily pick up on any potential problem ingredients when reducing salicylates, amines, glutamates and additives in your diet (the RPAH- Royal Prince Alfred Hospital or FAILSAFE elimination diet).

 JOIN THE COMMUNITY: BRAND NEW Dietitian led Facebook group: Amines, Salicylates and Glutamates: The Food Intolerance Dietitian for great information and community support.